Knee joint pain treatment aims to reduce pain, instability, swelling and weakness.

 to find out why it is such an effective knee joint pain treatment, how it works, what size is right for you and where you can buy it from at the best price.

-Often, these knee joint pain treatments above work brilliantly, but sometime the damage to the joint will require surgery.
+Often these knee joint pain treatments we've looked at here work brilliantly, but sometime the damage to the joint will require surgery.
 It may be minor surgery like an arthroscopy or a full blown joint replacement, but the outcome is usually extremely positive.

 section we look in-depth at the most common types of surgery, such as knee replacements and ACL surgery, who they are appropriate for, what happens during surgery, the recovery process and any common problems encountered.